 Jamie’s arc in “The Hope That Kills You” is the very thing Ted meant when he said there’s something worse about being sad and alone.
-Because while Manchester City won the game and while Ted would’ve celebrated the extra pass, instead Jamie is abused and ridiculed for doing so.
-He is humiliated and he’s torn down and Ted sees that.
-The look between Jason Sudeikis and Phil Dunster is so haunting in this episode, it’s heartbreaking.
+Because while Manchester City won the game and Ted would’ve celebrated the extra pass, Jamie is abused and ridiculed for doing so.
+He is humiliated, and he’s torn down, and Ted sees that.
+The look between Jason Sudeikis and Phil Dunster is so haunting in this episode that it’s heartbreaking.

-Ted has always tried to see the real Jamie, and in this moment he truly does.
+Ted has always tried to see the real Jamie, and at this moment, he truly does.
 Thus, in passing him the toy soldier finally and the note that celebrates his pass, Ted’s impact on Jamie is likely to result in something finally changing for him.
-If this were any other show, I’d imagine there’d be more back and forth business, but when characters on Ted Lasso are on the road to growth, they don’t pull over, they keep going even while they get stuck in traffic.
+If this were any other show, I’d imagine there’d be more back-and-forth business, but when characters on Ted Lasso are on the road to growth, they don’t pull over, they keep going even while they get stuck in traffic.

 Jamie Tartt, much like Roy Kent, is going to be okay because this show cares about allowing its men to grieve and be vulnerable in order to find the kind of growth that strengthens them prodigiously.

-We’ll see how the series actually ends, but the moment I heard this line, I thought to myself “if I still love this show as deeply as I do now by the time its series finale airs, I think I’d like ‘onward, forward’ tattooed.”
-While “believe” is the word that we all rightfully associate with this Ted Lasso, this is the phrase that felt like the very medicine I needed the very first time I heard it.
+We’ll see how the series actually ends, but the moment I heard this line, I thought to myself, “if I still love this show as deeply as I do now by the time its series finale airs, I think I’d like ‘onward, forward’ tattooed.”
+While “believe” is the word that we all rightfully associate with this Ted Lasso, this phrase felt like the very medicine I needed the first time I heard it.

 Ted Talks and Further Thoughts